Fall Weekends on the Cape

 There are numerous campgrounds on the Cape and September-October is typically mild enough to enjoy a family camping weekend, and even go for a swim.

-As if to formally separate our “mid-Cape summer” from our “outer Cape fall” we now have a Labor Day weekend tradition to stay at the North of Highland Camping area in Truro.
+One of our favorite campgrounds on Cape Cod is the North of Highland Camping area in Truro.
 This campground in the pine tree forrest is situated directly on the preserved National Seashore and provides access to Head of the Meadow Beach.

 Visit a Theater Festival

-With its two dozen theaters, Cape Cod has a vibrant theater scene that extends well into fall.
-WHAT (Wellfleet Harbor Actors Theater) offers “thought-provoking” programming year-round.
+Here are some other theater events on Cape Cod: WHAT (Wellfleet Harbor Actors Theater) offers “thought-provoking” programming year-round.
 If you are looking for more family-oriented programming, check out the Cape Cod Theatre Company (home of Harwich Junior Theater) and The Cape Playhouse (Dennis).

 Walking the Main Street